 Your ovulation predictor kit showed up positive, doesn’t mean you need to have sex right that minute!

-For women trying to conceive, sex can go from something that once brought you and your partner pleasure and the hopes of beginning a family, to something that brings along stress, resentment and exhaustion.
-Feelings which are especially true when it is paired with infertility and treatment.
+For women trying to conceive, sexual intercourse can go from something that once brought you and your partner pleasure and the hopes of beginning a family, to something that brings along stress, resentment and exhaustion.
+Feelings which are especially true when it is paired with infertility and fertility treatments.
 Sure, TTC can be stressful in itself.
-Then it takes waiting 30 days (with a normal cycle length) to know if you achieved conception or not!
+Then it takes waiting 30 days (with a normal menstrual cycle length) to know if you achieved conception or not!
 Data suggests that stress is not only detrimental to your sex life, but also to the ability to conceive.
 Stress makes it harder for you to conceive and to be lubricated.

 It’s not uncommon for couples to think that trying to conceive would be fun and ovulation week would be a dream with sex every day!
 In fact, the first few months of TTC can certainly feel that way, and many couples say that it is an intimate time together.
-That is, until it’s been a few months and no success.
+That is, until it’s been a few months, no success and you’re still trying to keep the romance alive.
 That’s when sex changes and it begins to feel like a hopeless mechanical means to an end.
 Many times, both partners end up resenting ovulation week rather than looking forward to it!
-This is when the partnership needs to come together to reinvent their sex instead of retreating into depression or sadness.
+This is when the partnership needs to come together to reinvent their lovemaking instead of retreating into depression or sadness.
 Stress and a loss of hope will not only NOT lead to sex.
 It will also facilitate distance between two partners and make the likeness of treatment success low.

 In order to keep sex alive, engage in something sexy that may not even be sex.

 Many relationships start off with passion-filled sex.
-But, as a relationship progresses, especially when trying to conceive and infertility, it’s actually quite common for sex to become something that is more scheduled.
-Rather than for the enjoyable pleasure you may have had sex for at the beginning of your relationship, it’s done because it should be.
+But, as a relationship progresses, especially when trying to conceive and dealing with fertility problems, it’s actually quite common for sex to become something that is more scheduled.
+Rather than for the enjoyable pleasure you may have had sex for at the beginning of your sexual relationship, it’s done because it should be.

 Now, many people ask me, what is hot sex?
 I say, think back to your past and the most erotic, exciting and enjoyable sexual experience you’ve ever had (with your partner, or not) and aim for that.
-Granted, when you haven’t had sex in months, or you’re having sex for the sake of doing it, rather than really enjoying the closeness and pleasure of it – it can feel really weird to attempt getting back into your sexiness.
+Granted, when you haven’t had sex in months, or you’re having sex for the sake of doing it with fertility awareness in the back of your mind, rather than really enjoying the closeness and pleasure of it – it can feel really weird to attempt getting back into your sexiness.

 That’s when you start slow, and maybe begin by kissing again, hot massages, touching each other, shower together, and flirt!
 People forget that passion doesn’t stay alive because it’s on your mind, it takes work.
 Pretend you’re dating again, and you want him to want to have sex with you tonight, what would you do, how would you act, what would you say?